-Dr Richard Voysey, Year 2 Clinical Interactions Course Leads rv32@st-andrews.ac.uk Res ponsible for design, content, and academic delivery of Clinical Interactions Course in conjunction with GCM team.
+Dr Richard Voysey, Year 2 Clinical Interactions Course Leads rv32@st-andrews.ac.uk Responsible for design, content, and academic delivery of Clinical Interactions Course in conjunction with GCM team.
 Plenary Sessions The learning from each week will be 'wrapped-up' during the plenary session.
 Plenary Sessions in Year 2 will take place on Thursday mornings to provide you with an opportunity to address any outstanding issues you may have with the case or other teaching.
 These will be attended by at least one clinician from one of our partner boards, with a member of the academic team also supporting the session.
-As with the live lectures, plenaries will be broadcast using video conferencing facilities from the location of the lecturer to student groups in their respective regions.
+As with the live lectures, plenaries will be broadcast using MS Teams facilities from the location of the lecturer to student groups in their respective regions.
+Attendance at Clinical Plenaries is mandatory.
 Agents of Change In Year 1, you had an introduction to all five of the Agents of Change vertical themes - Quality Improvement, Service Learning, Prescribing & Therapeutics, Public Health and Informatics - and completed assessed work in voluntary sector placements and a prescribing audit in primary care.
 In Year 2, the focus of your learning for Agents of Change will shift to Quality Improvement and Public Health.
 During Year 2 you will get a chance to: - Learn about improvement initiatives at national and regional level - Critically review a range of journal articles in Journal Clubs - Work within a team to complete a quality improvement project You will all be allocated to a Journal Club group for Semester 1.
 Instructions on setting up meetings with your group and tasks relating to this are available within Solas.
-You will complete a 6-week quality improvement project in Semester 2.
+This year the Quality Improvement project will be incorporated into CBL 3.
+The block will run for 12 weeks in semester 2.
 Your portfolio will include assessments related to critical appraisal and the quality improvement project.